ramyatrouny/online-lebanon/README.md

 This project demonstrates the potential for digital government transformation in Lebanon.
 Contributions that enhance the realistic simulation are welcome.

+## ⚠️ Important Notice

+**This is a fictional demonstration project created for learning and testing purposes only:**

+- ❌ **NOT a real government portal**
+- ❌ **NOT officially endorsed by any Lebanese institution**
+- ❌ **NO real government services provided**
+- ❌ **NO real data collection or processing**
+- ✅ **Educational and demonstration purposes only**
+- ✅ **Learning modern web development**
+- ✅ **Testing UI/UX concepts**
+- ✅ **Portfolio showcase project**

 ## 📄 License

-This project is for demonstration purposes, showcasing modern web development techniques applied to government service digitalization.
+This project is for demonstration, learning, and testing purposes only, showcasing modern web development techniques applied to government service digitalization simulation.

 ## 🙏 Acknowledgments